Language: EN

 PWM is not an analog signal

-It is important to remember at all times that in a PWM output the voltage value is actually Vcc.
-For example, if we are supplying a device that needs 3V, and we use a pulse, we will actually be supplying 5V for 60% of the time and 0V for 40% of the time.
-But if the device, for example, only supports a maximum of 3V, we can damage it if we power it with a PWM.
+For example, if we are powering a device that needs 3V, and we use PWM, we will actually be supplying 5V for 60% of the time and 0V for 40%.

-Improper use of a PWM signal can damage the powered device, if it does not support the applied Vcc voltage.
+Improper use of a PWM signal can damage the powered device if it does not support the applied Vcc voltage.

-Analog outputs on Arduino
+Analog outputs in Arduino

-Arduino implements PWM outputs by hardware on several of its pins, which are identified on the board with the symbol ”~” next to the pin number.
-We can also emulate PWM signals by software, but with the additional workload that this entails for the processor.
+Arduino implements PWM outputs on several of its pins, which are identified on the board with the ~ symbol next to the pin number.

-In Arduino Uno, Mini and Nano, we have 6 8-bit PWM outputs on pins 3, 5, 6, 9, 10, and 11.
+• On Arduino Uno, Mini, and Nano, there are 6 PWM outputs of 8 bits on pins 3, 5, 6, 9, 10, and 11.

-In Arduino Mega, we have 15 8-bit PWM outputs on pins 2 to 13 and 44 to 46.
+• On Arduino Mega, there are 15 PWM outputs of 8 bits on pins 2 to 13 and 44 to 46.

 An 8-bit resolution in a PWM output means that we have 256 levels.
 That is, we indicate the Duty cycle using a number from 0 to 255.